kevinfjiang/hello-neighbor/README.md

 \end{align}
 ```

-for a visual representation where $t$ is the target, $b$ is the best match so far, $a$ is the "active" candidate, and $c$ is another candidate being considered:
+For a visual representation where $t$ is the target, $b$ is the best match so far, $a$ is the "active" candidate, and $c$ is another candidate being considered:

 ![lower](lb.png)

 Once we have our lower bounds, we go through the lower bounds in ascending order and compute the actual distance.
-Once the lower bounds of data exceeds lowest distance so far, that means there's no way the subsequent data is better than what we've seen.
+Once the lower bounds of data exceeds the lowest distance so far, that means there's no way the subsequent data is better than what we've seen.
 This step should happen in a constant number of comparisons.

-## Targets for improvement
+## Targets for Improvement
+There are multiple steps that can be parallelized.

+1. Computing the inter-candidate distances during preprocessing
-We can formulate parallelism techniques below.
-During the preprocessing step we compute the inter-candidate distances, which can be parallized.
-Additionally, when computing the lower bounds between a target and a candidate, we can also parallelize this step since it's just a nested loop.
-Both of these help us to "erase" an inner-loop in both the preprocessing and the search steps.
+2. Computing the lower bounds between a target and a candidate during searching

+These help "erase" an inner-loop in both the preprocessing and search steps.

 ## Deliverables
-A sequential and parallel LAESA with benchmarks w.r.t. time using one of the [Approximate Nearest Neighbors datasets](http://corpus-texmex.irisa.fr/) or somehting similar.
-We can benchmark the algorithim by selecting subsets of the dataset.
-Additionally, I'd like to benchmark subsequent searches (exclusive of preprocessing).
-Finally, I also want see how many distance calls are actually called during a search and if that changes with dataset size.
+A sequential and parallel LAESA with benchmarks w.r.t. time using one of the [Approximate Nearest Neighbors datasets](http://corpus-texmex.irisa.fr/) or something similar.
+We can benchmark the algorithm by selecting subsets of the dataset.
+Additionally, we'd like to benchmark subsequent searches (exclusive of preprocessing).
+Finally, we also want see how many distance calls are actually called during a search and if that changes with the dataset size.

-## Python reference
+## Python Reference
 ```python
 class Laesa[T]:
     """Computes approximate Nearest Neighbor with linear preprocessing.